GI4008S - Politics and Government (2018/19)

 |Total study hours||150|

-The module aims to provide a foundation for the understanding of government:
+The module aims to provide a foundation for the understanding of politics and government:

 • It introduces students to the methods and methodologies appropriate to the study of government including comparative methodology.

-• Mastering this subject matter will aid the development of critical skills which are transferable to a variety of contexts, thus assisting employability prospects.
+• Mastering this subject matter will aid the development of critical skills that are transferable to a variety of contexts, thus assisting employability prospects.

 Skills development will form a central component of the module, including specific sessions on essay preparation and writing, complimenting skills workshops featured on other Level Four modules provided by PIR.